pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *SQL formatting* panel to specify your preferences for reformatting of SQL.

-* Use the *Command-first notation* option to specify whether to place commas before or after column names.
+* Use the *Comma-first notation* option to specify whether to place commas before or after column names.
 * Use the *Identifier case* option to specify whether to change identifiers (object names) into upper, lower, or capitalized case.